opencontainers/distribution-spec/spec.md

 #### Legacy Docker support HTTP headers

-Because of the origins of this specification, the client MAY encounter Docker-specific headers, such as `Docker-Content-Digest`, or `Docker-Distribution-API-Version`.
+Because of the origins of this specification, the client MAY encounter Docker-specific headers, such as `Docker-Distribution-API-Version`.
 These headers are OPTIONAL and clients SHOULD NOT depend on them.

 #### Legacy Docker support error codes